 For 8 years he was the Marketing Director at Oxford Diffraction, where he established and led the scientific marketing and applications teams before a successful trade sale to Varian Inc. for $39M USD in 2008.

 For 5 years after the sale of Oxford Diffraction he was a General Manager within Varian Inc. and Agilent Technologies, during which time he managed the global X-ray Diffraction and the Pre-clinical MRI scientific instrumentation businesses.

 In 2014 he left Agilent Technologies to start the scientific business and marketing consulting company 2dsinθ before joining Aurox as the General Manager in November 2017.

 Rimas has worked in the field of confocal microscopy since 1989, initially as a research scientist working on diverse topics ranging from polarisation microscopy to high-NA optics characterisation.
 For over 20 years he was part of the Scanning Optical Microscopy group at the Department of Engineering Science, Oxford University, where he developed a number of advanced optical microscopy techniques, pioneering the use of fibre optics, laser feedback and structured light illumination.

-Rimas was one of the founders of Aurox in 2004 and since 2008 he has been the company’s Managing Director.
+Rimas was one of the founders of Aurox in 2004.

 Tony is Professor of Engineering Science at the University of Oxford and Senior Fellow of Hertford College.
 He has been pursuing research in microscopy, imaging and applied optics for well over thirty years.
 He co-founded Oxford Optoelectronics Ltd which sold the first confocal system in 1983.
 In 1984 he published the first book on confocal microscopy.
 He is General Editor of the Journal of Microscopy and is a former President of the Royal Microscopical Society and past Master of the Worshipful Company of Scientific Instrument Makers.